Airport Guide: NAIA (MNL) Terminal 2, International Departures – Airside

 If you’re interested in Terminal 2 arrivals, click on this link to read my guide covering what passengers from overseas will encounter when entering the country.

-For a broader overview of Terminal 2, please click here to navigate back up to my portal post about the entire facility.
+For a broader overview of Terminal 2, click here to navigate back up to my portal post about the entire facility.

-To learn more about the airport as a whole, please click here to view my comprehensive guide to MNL.
+To learn more about the airport as a whole, click here to view my comprehensive guide to MNL.

 CONTENTS